apache/sling-whiteboard/time-to-first-request/README.md

 This HTTP proxy, written in NodeJS, starts a Docker container on demand when an HTTP request is received.

-Used to measure the time-to-first-request on our native image.
+Used to measure the time-to-first-request on containers.

 To run this use: